Interview Question: "What Skills Can You Bring to the Job"

 The closer a match you are to the ideal candidate for the position, the better your chances of getting a job offer.
 If you can show the company that you've got the credentials they are seeking, you can help make the hiring decision move in your favor.

 To prepare an answer to this question, read through the job posting.
 Then, make a list of all your qualities and skills that match the requirements listed in the posting.
 Circle one or two qualities that you think make you particularly unique.

 You should also take a look at the company’s website, particularly the “About Us” section.
 Get a sense of the company’s mission, values, and culture.
-Make a note of any of the attributes you've got that would make you a good fit with the company’s attributes.
+Make a note of any of the skills you've got that would align well with the company’s stated values.
 Whatever attributes you list, make sure they are unique.

-An attribute could be unique because not many people have that quality.
-For example, you might enjoy working on projects completely on your own, which might be a requirement of the position.
+- An attribute could be unique because not many people have that quality.
+For example, you might enjoy working on projects completely on your own, which could be a requirement of the position.

 Make sure you have at least a couple of attributes in mind that match the requirements of the position and can be considered unique.